-Clear Blue Technologies International Inc. Notes to the Condensed Consolidated Interim Financial Statements March 31, 2020 (Unaudited - Expressed in Canadian dollars)
+Notes to the Condensed Consolidated Interim Financial Statements For the six months ended June 30, 2020 (Unaudited - Expressed in Canadian dollars)

-5. Significant Accounting Judgments, Estimates and Assumptions (cont^{}d...)
+5. Significant Accounting Judgments, Estimates and Assumptions (cont'd...)

 (iv) Recoverability of accounts receivable

 Accounts receivable are amounts due from customers for products and services delivered in the ordinary course of business.
 If collection is expected in one year or less, they are classified as current assets.
 If not, they are presented as non-current assets.